robcarver17/skipperman/docs/WA_field_mapping_help.md

 - From the main mapping menu page, [make any required changes to the mapping in the mapping table](#the-mapping-table)
 - Check the  [mapping diagnostics](#mapping-diagnostics) to check there is nothing significant missing
 - When you are happy with everything, you can open the event up for registration in Wild Apricot
-- **Once you have imported data from WA into Skipperman it is strongly advised not to change the WA form or the Skipperman/WA mapping as this will cause serious problems.**
+- **Once you have imported data from WA into Skipperman it is strongly advised not to change the WA form or the Skipperman/WA mapping as this will cause serious problems.** If you must, then [see here for advice first](#changing-the-wa-form-after-importing-data)

+# Changing the WA form after importing data

+Sometimes you will have to change the WA form after importing data.

+## Changes to fields not used by skipperman: modifying existing fields, adding fields or deleting fields

+Obviously if Skipperman is not going to use the relevant fields, then this is no problem

+## Modifying the name of an existing field used by Skipperman

+Perhaps the form isn't clear, and you want to change the entry name to something else.
+If you do this, make sure you update the field mapping before you import any new data.
+Upload the file with the new mappings.
+You should see the problematic fields highlighted in the [mapping table](#the-mapping-table).
+Delete them, and then add back the Skipperman fields with the correct WA field names.

+## Removing an existing field used by Skipperman

+Obviously any relevant information won't be imported into Skipperman for existing registrations, but presumably you are okay with this since you deleted the WA field.

+You can delete the field from the field mapping from the [field mapping table](#the-mapping-table) for tidiness, [otherwise they will show as an error](#wild-apricot-fields-that-are-in-the-mapping-file-but-missing-from-the-wild-apricot-file), but the import will still work.

+## Adding a new field to be used by Skipperman

+Sometimes you will realise belatedly that you haven't included a vital piece of information.

+To avoid unusual behaviour, follow this procedure:

+- export the registrations from WA before making any change, and import into Skipperman without changing the field mapping
+- temporarily disallow registrations on WA to prevent any more people registering with the old form
+- change the form on WA, and also change the field mapping on Skipperman
+- re-enable registrations
+- any subsequent registrations will use the new form, and can be imported into Skipperman.

+Obviously the existing registrations will not include the relevant information from the form in the new field.
+You are going to have to manually add that information to existing [sailors registration data](registration_editing_help.md), [volunteers](volunteer_rota_help.md), [food](food_help.md) or [clothing](clothing_help.md).